brucedkyle/ibmcloud_for_partners/docs/cloud/vmware.md

 ![comparison](./media/vmware.png)

+## Secure VMware disks on IBM Cloud

+IBM Cloud offers integrated VMware solutions.
+Each virtual machine you stand up has storage coupled to it, which you may want to encrypt.
+These VMs may host applications and data that contain sensitive information, so you would need to lock it down.

+You can encrypt this storage via highly secure, industry-standard algorithms.
+But this can lead to a key management concern: Where do you keep the keys, and how do you secure them?
+You can now configure a tight integration between **IBM Cloud Hyper Protect Crypto Services (HPCS)** and VMware on IBM Cloud.

+For more information, see the tutorial at [Use IBM Cloud Hyper Protect Crypto Services to encrypt VMware disks](https://developer.ibm.com/tutorials/use-hyper-protect-crypto-services-to-encrypt-vmware-disks/).

 ## Next steps

 See:

 - [IBM Cloud for VMware Solutions](https://ibm.github.io/SalesEnablement-VMware-L3/Shared/Introduction/) courseware.
 - Try the 15-minute labs at [IBM Cloud for VMware Solutions Hands-on Lab](https://customerconnect.vmware.com/en/evalcenter?p=ibm-cloud-hol-gen-22) at VMware.
+- Tutorial

 See product documentation: